-Goal: 1.0.0 To assure coordination with other governmental entities for the purpose of maintaining the high quality of life for the residents of Golf.

-- Objective: 1.1.0 To consider the external effects of Village development activities neighboring jurisdictions and the region as an integral part of Village Comprehensive Planning activities. - Policies: 1.1.1 Recognize that planning and zoning initiated by the Village can have diverse effects on neighboring jurisdictions and develop procedures by which such external effects can be assessed. - 1.1.2 Promote compatibility between the Village and adjacent jurisdictions in such matters as traffic regulations, aesthetics, etc. - Objective: 1.2.0 To coordinate with agencies charged with planning and/or review responsibilities at all levels of government. - Policies: 1.2.1 Communicate to adjacent jurisdictions projected impacts of new developments and changes in local development - 1.2.2 Respond in a prompt and thorough manner to requests from review agencies for Village evaluations of civic projects, developments, etc which require federal and/or state assistance. - 1.2.3 The State Comprehensive Plan should be reviewed for Intergovernmental Coordination implications at the local level.
+- Goal: 1.0.0 To assure coordination with other governmental entities for the purpose of maintaining the high quality of life for the residents of Golf. - Objective: 1.1.0 To consider the external effects of Village development activities neighboring jurisdictions and the region as an integral part of Village Comprehensive Planning activities. - 1.1.1 Recognize that planning and zoning initiated by the Village can have diverse effects on neighboring jurisdictions and develop procedures by which such external effects can be assessed. - 1.1.2 Promote compatibility between the Village and adjacent jurisdictions in such matters as traffic regulations, aesthetics, etc. - Objective: 1.2.0 To coordinate with agencies charged with planning and/or review responsibilities at all levels of government.

+Policies: 1.2.1 Communicate to adjacent jurisdictions projected impacts of new developments and changes in local development Respond in a prompt and thorough manner to requests from review agencies for Village evaluations of civic projects, developments, etc which require federal and/or state assistance.
+1.2.3 The State Comprehensive Plan should be reviewed for Intergovernmental Coordination implications at the local level.
 Objective: 1.3.0 To strengthen existing interlocal mechanisms which provide a means of discussing and implementing social, environmental and service concerns for mutual benefit.
-Policy: 1.3.1 Promote the purposes and participate in the functions of such areawide organizations as the Countywide Planning Council, and the Palm Beach County League of Cities, Inc. Objective: 1.4.0 To continuously develop alternative mechanisms, strategies and methods for obtaining funds through intergovernmental coordination.
+Policy: 1.3.1 Promote the purposes and participate in the functions of such area wide organizations as the Countywide Planning Council, and the Palm Beach County League of Cities, Inc. Objective: 1.4.0 To continuously develop alternative mechanisms, strategies and methods for obtaining funds through intergovernmental coordination.
 Policies: 1.4.1 Ensure that opportunities for acquiring funding or other forms of assistance through intergovernmental relations with municipalities, Palm Beach County and the state or federal government are fully explored.
 1.4.2 Direct or indirect contact should be maintained with federal, state and local agencies in order to monitor opportunities for acquiring assistance.
 Objective: 1.5.0 To maintain high standards in the execution of service agreements.
 Policy: 1.5.1 Assess effects of rezoning, annexation, and development activities on interlocal agreements which exist between the Village and other jurisdictions.
-Objective 1.6.0 Coordinate land use and future land use changes with the availability of water suppli es and water sunnly facilities.
+Objective 1.6.0 suppl ies and water supply facilities.
 Policy 1.6.1 Water supply concurrency must be established during the building permit stage.
-Objective 1.7.0 Implement intergovernmental coordination between interested parties in support of reg ional water supply planning.
-Policy 1,7.1 Update water supply information and share with local governmental entities in to meet ongoing water supply needs.
-Policy 1.7.2 Coordinate between local governmental entities the implementation of alternative water supply projects, establishment of LOS standards and changes in service areas.
+Objective 1.7.0 of re Implement intergovernmental coordination between interested parties in support gional water supply planning.
+Policy 1.7.1 orde Update water supply information and share with local governmental entities in r to meet ongoing water supply needs.
+Policy 1.7.2 wate Coordinate between local governmental entities the implementation of alternative or supply projects, establishment of LOS standards and changes in service areas.